mills-lab/svelter/README.md

 #SVelter

 ##Description
 This software is designed to identify both simple and complex rearrangements from paired-end sequencing data.
-Specific information regarding the methodology can be found in the respective publciation:
+Specific information regarding the methodology can be found in the respective publication:

 Zhao X, Emery SB, Myers B, Kidd JM, and Mills RE.
 Resolving complex strucural genomic rearrangements using a randomized approach.
 Genome Biology 2016 Jun 10;17:126